GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 25.
-I lift my heart to thee, my God
+Voice Text: The XXV Psalme.
+I lift mine hart to thee, my God

 General Note